Letis-mvg/Final_Encoding_Project_TEI-_3/Reflexive_note_Final_encoding.md

 # Difficulties encountered

 I also struggled with Schematron constraints at first.
 My initial rules did not work as expected, but by simplifying the XPath expressions and testing them step by step, I managed to enforce stanza length constraints successfully.
 This last part was particularly difficult for me.
 Oxygen kept crashing and I really struggled to associate my RNG document with my 3 XML schemas.
-I was unable to achieve my goal.
-I was able to create a valid ODD document, from which I generated the HTML documents and the RNG file.
-However, I was unable to perform the validations with my XML documents.
+I wasn't able to achieve my goal.
+I managed to create a valid ODD document, from which I generated the HTML documents and the RNG file.
+It took me several weeks to find a solution to the validation problems with my XML documents.
+Especially regarding the <div> element; in the <l> tag, I wasn't clearly specifying the applicable parameters.
+I also struggled to properly create and reference my modules, so I could apply the child elements that reference them.
+That is why I had to delete my files and re-upload them to github; given the quality of the teaching received, I set myself the goal of having my files validated by my RNG.